rwadalebsar/project1/README.md

 - `POST /api/tank-levels` - Add a new tank level reading
 - `GET /api/anomalies` - Get detected anomalies in tank level data
 - `GET /api/stats` - Get statistics about tank levels

+## External API Integration

+The application is designed to work with external tank level sensor APIs.
+It includes:

+1. **Configurable API Settings**: The frontend includes a configuration panel where you can set:
+   - API URL
+   - API Key
+   - Tank ID
+   - Option to use mock data for testing

+2. **Fallback Mechanism**: If the external API is unavailable, the system falls back to cached data or generates mock data.

+3. **API Service Layer**: The backend includes a dedicated service layer that handles:
+   - API authentication
+   - Data fetching and caching
+   - Error handling
+   - Mock data generation for development and testing

+4. **Configuration File**: API settings can be configured in the `config.json` file in the backend directory.

 ## Machine Learning Implementation